Visiting Florence, Italy for the first time in June. Should I skip the popular tourist attractions and just explore the

 What I would suggest is to pick either the galleria or uffizi and crash the very touristic places you feel like (churches and stuff) early on the day cause most of the tourists are lazy and such.

 Then walk around the city with a map, just pic a street and follow it and then pic another one and so on.
-The city is not that big and you'll be able to see lots of fun stuff and also perhaps find a couple of really good local restaurants. about 10 years agoAnswered by Mafer Kendel via Travellr.com
+The city is not that big and you'll be able to see lots of fun stuff and also perhaps find a couple of really good local restaurants. over 10 years agoAnswered by Mafer Kendel via Travellr.com

 I would definitely see the statue of David then head out to the countryside.
 I would recommend calling this guy: carlo Odevaine wither italia 877 831 9710.
 He's Italian and lives in USA.
 He put together the most incredible trip to Italy for me and a friend.
 He knows exactly what to do that is non touristy while you get the full flavor of Italy.
 Ask him about Luigi wine tasting and a private cooking glass at a private old estate in the countryside.
 Amazing.
 Not sure what ur looking for but carlo is the guy.
 Tell him Michelle Manire sent you.
-Good luck and keep me posted! about 8 years ago
+Good luck and keep me posted! over 8 years ago